q335r49/microviche/README.md

 <dd>Horizontal splits aren't supported and may interfere with panning</dd>
 <dl>

-###Advanced features
+#Advanced features

-####Map syntax
+###Coloring and Positioning

 The syntax for map labels is: <samp>&nbsp;Label text#optional color#optional position&nbsp;</samp>.
 Note that <samp>&nbsp;#&nbsp;</samp> is reserved for this purpose and can never be used in the label itself.

-To **color** a label you must specify a highlight group: see <samp>&nbsp;:help highlight&nbsp;</samp> for details.
+Color a label by specifying a highlight group.
 For example, <samp>&nbsp;Danger#WarningMsg&nbsp;</samp> should color the label bright red.
-Try <samp>&nbsp;:hi&nbsp;</samp> for a list of currently defined highlights.
+Type <samp>&nbsp;:hi&nbsp;</samp> for a list of currently defined highlights.

-Specifying **position** is a bit more elaborate.
+Positioning is a bit more elaborate.
 Suppose you want to name a map block after a heading in the text that occurs halfway down the block and is the second column in a larger block of text.
 You'd like to show the previous split and have the cursor jump straight to the heading, but the default behavior puts the split at the leftmost point and the cursor in the top left corner.

 Positioning commands can move the view and the cursor.
 For example, in the above case we might use <samp>&nbsp;Heading##s20j&nbsp;</samp> to shift the view left one split (<samp>&nbsp;s&nbsp;</samp>) and move the cursor down 20 lines (<samp>&nbsp;20j&nbsp;</samp>).
 Or perhaps just <samp>&nbsp;Heading##20jCM&nbsp;</samp>: **C**enter that split and scroll so that 20th line is at the **M**iddle of the screen.